tustin2121/James_Somerton_Transcripts/_videos/UfpkP6s_g_4.md

 title: Making It Big：The History of Gay Adult Film (Documentary)
 status: Auto
 aka: !!seq
+  - "Making It Big：The History of Gay Adult Cinema"
 topics: !!seq
   - "Gay Porn"
 links: !!seq